igorii/GeneticSonata/README.md

 ### Crossover

 Standard one-point crossover between two parents is used to generate two children.
 A random position in the encoding is chosen.
 Elements from the first parent before the chosen point and the elements from the second parent after the chosen point are used to construct one child.
-Similarity, the opposite elements are used to construct the second child.
+Similarly, the opposite elements are used to construct the second child.

 ### Selection